fortinmike/git-multirepo/README.md

 ## Limitations

-- git-multirepo should be considered beta at the moment.
+- git-multirepo should be considered alpha at the moment.
 All of the core features work as described, though.
 Suggestions and contributions are welcome.
 - The project and its dependencies must live beside each other on disk (for now).
 - There are currently no features to facilitate branch-heavy workflows.
 - You must (ideally) install the tool on your CI server: `gem install git-multirepo`